Skip to main content Link Search Menu Expand Document (external link)

 Download Image and Unzip

-After that, download the image from here.
+After that, download the image from here (TBC)

 • You need to be signed in to your SUTD account

-• This image comes with Debian 12, Rosetta, Vivado 2023.2 and Alchitry Labs 1.2.7 pre-installed
+• This image comes with Debian 12, Rosetta, Vivado 2023.2, Alchitry Labs 1.2.7 (legacy) and Alchitry Labs 2 pre-installed (current)

 Then unzip the downloaded file, either using Finder or CLI: